Wauwilermoos internment camp: History

 Among the Swiss prisoners were members of the United States Army Air Forces, who were sentenced for attempting to escape from other Swiss camps for interned soldiers, or other offences.
 The internment prison camp was one of three Swiss penal camps for internees that were established in Switzerland during World War II.
 In Wauwilermoos prison camp both military internees and male civilian internees who had been convicted under the Swiss Military Criminal Code were detained.

 Wauwilermoos housed military internees of various nations, including the United Kingdom, France, Germany, Greece, Italy, Poland, the Soviet Union, Yugoslavia, and the USA.
 Swiss military-run prisons like Wauwilermoos were established earlier in the war, after cantonal prisons became "overcrowded with prisoners convicted in military court."
 According to a decree of the Swiss Federal Council in 1941, military prisoners would be confined according to whether their offences qualified them for "custodia honesta," or honourable confinement.

 Special military-run prisons would offer confinement for "certain offenses of purely military character" since honourable crimes such as "escape and escape attempts... [were] usually not the crimes of common criminals".
 Regardless of the intent of the Federal Council, for most of 1944 the Swiss authorities did not follow the custodia honesta model, but rather "grouped American internees with common criminals in Wauwilermoos".
 From July 1941 to September 1945 Wauwilermoos was under the command of Swiss Army captain Andre Béguin.

 The harsh detention conditions were later described by numerous former inmates and by various contemporary reports and studies.
-For instance, the American airman Sergeant Daniel L. Culler was one of the first USAAF airmen sent to Wauwilermoos, in June 1944.
+For instance, the American airman Sergeant Daniel L. Culler, B-24 top turret gunner, was one of the first USAAF airmen sent to Wauwilermoos, in June 1944.
 On 12 May of that year Culler, the B-24's tail gunner, Howard Melson, and the British soldier Matthew Thirlaway had slipped away from Adelboden, where they were interned.
 They hoped to escape via Zürich and Bellinzona to Italy, rejoining the Allies near Rome.
 After three days in the Ticino mountains Culler became ill, and he decided to go back to the Adelboden camp.
 Culler was condemned, still ill, and placed on rations of bread and water for ten days in Frutigen.
 When he returned to Adelboden he was sent to Wauwilermoos without any explanation; later he was informed that a judge had deemed his punishment as too light.

-Culler's good clothes were confiscated by Béguin in return for "old dirty rags."
-Sent to barracks 9, Culler was repeatedly raped by internees from Soviet Union.
-He reported this to camp commandant Béguin and some of the guards who laughed and sent him back.
+Culler's good clothes were confiscated by camp commandant André Béguin in return for "old dirty rags."
+Sent to barracks 9, Culler was repeatedly raped by internees from the Soviet Union.
+He reported this to Béguin and some of the guards who laughed and sent him back.
 The next days they even closed Culler's barrack at night.
 The torture did not end until new internees became Culler's roommates: "I was bleeding everywhere", Culler said later.
 Culler fell seriously ill and was transferred to hospital.